JuanMorenoDeveloper/talk-testcontainers-intro/README.md

 * The [`withTmpFs`](https://javadoc.io/static/org.testcontainers/testcontainers/1.15.0-rc2/org/testcontainers/containers/GenericContainer.html#withTmpFs-java.util.Map -) option allows us to map the container volume to our host memory.

 * If we want to speed up our integration tests we can declare containers as static fields to share between tests.
-In our case, our test run on an average bellow to 150ms.
+In our case, our test runs on an average below 150ms.

 # Conclusions 2/2